AMSC-24-25/11-lb/README.md

 </details>

 ## Results
-For a comprehensive quantitative and qualitative analysis of our simulation outcomes, please refer to the accompanying LaTeX report (utoref{sec:detailed_analysis} in the main document).
+For a comprehensive quantitative and qualitative analysis of our simulation outcomes, please refer to the accompanying LaTeX report (autoref{sec:detailed_analysis} in the main document).

-also we arrive at this conclusion about our implememtation:
+We conclude the following regarding our implementation:

 - **Computational demand:** High-Reynolds runs require fine meshes to maintain stability and accuracy—coarser grids lead to divergence or excessive numerical diffusion.
 As Reynolds increases, the necessary lattice resolution grows cubically, demanding substantial CPU time and memory.
 - **VTK-based output:** Saving each snapshot in VTK format streamlines post‑processing in ParaView, offering flexible filtering, scripting, and high-quality rendering.
 However, the file size scales with mesh size and snapshot frequency, resulting in significant disk usage and I/O overhead for large 3D grids.